-Many companies, big and small, do not understand the important differences between brand and marketing.
+Many businesses, big and small, do not understand the important differences between branding and marketing.
 Mark McCulloch of Spectacular Marketing explains why the two are important, but in different ways

-Brand and marketing, and the difference between the two, is not just misunderstood in business.
-It is misunderstood in most companies and even in their own marketing departments.
+Branding and marketing, and the difference between the two, is not just misunderstood in business.
+It is misunderstood in most businesses and even in their own marketing departments.

 I have worked as a general marketer and a senior brand manager and I wanted to give you an easy guide that will help you navigate your way between the two areas and see their potential to improve your business.

 Branding is my real passion.
-It was when I started working with the brand guru, Robert Bean of Northstar Partners, that I started to understand what branding was really about.
+It was when I started working with Robert Bean of Northstar Partners that I started to understand what branding was really about.
 Robert worked at BT as head of customer communications when the "It's Good to Talk" campaign was launched.
 In addition, his work on the Honda brand turned into the "Power of Dreams" campaign.
-So he is to be trusted.

 Robert's definition of a brand is that it is a "promise delivered".
-This is the best definition of what a brand is that I have come across in my career.
-You make a promise to customers and colleagues with everything you do and, to be successful, you must deliver on that promise every single time.
+You make a promise to customers and colleagues with everything you do, and, you deliver on that promise.
 The idea that a brand is a badge, a name or a colour is just a tiny fraction of what a brand actually is.

-Your brand is "only everything" within your company.
-As a result, it's imperative to define what it stands for.
+It's imperative to define what your business stands for.
 You have to identify your target audience and what they want, say why you are better than your competitors and come up with a short statement that describes your brand's purpose.

 The key to unlocking the power of your brand is involving your employees.
 Take them with you through this process and have a brand expert on hand to help guide you.
 This does not need to be costly or take up too much time.
 However, once this is done, it could set up a brand strategy for your business that lasts for years.

-Marketing is defined by the Chartered Institute of Marketing as "The management process responsible for identifying, anticipating and satisfying customer requirements profitably".
+Marketing is defined by the Chartered Institute of Marketing as:

 In essence, marketing is what you do to get your message or promise to customers, while your brand is how you keep the promise made through delivery to customers and colleagues.